1. Other pages in this release

 Each of these three sources are collected and processed in different ways, so we do expect differences in levels (for example, jobs versus people, differing reference periods).
 It is not unusual to see divergence in our indicators for more than one period.

-Our view continues to be that RTI gives a more reliable read on employees, and is showing a fall in the number of employees over the last few months.
+Our view continues to be that RTI gives a more reliable read on employees, and is showing a fall in 10 of the last 12 months.

-Figure 1: The number of payrolled employees continued to fall
+Figure 1: The number of payrolled employees continues to fall

-Source: Labour Force Survey (LFS) and workforce jobs (WFJ) from the Office for National Statistics, and Pay As You Earn (PAYE) Real Time Information (RTI) from HM Revenue and Customs (HMRC)
+Source: Labour Force Survey (LFS) and Workforce Jobs (WFJ) from the Office for National Statistics, and Pay As You Earn Real Time Information (RTI) from HM Revenue and Customs (HMRC)

 Notes:

-- Three-month averages of RTI payrolled employees have been used for comparability.
+- Three-month averages of RTI payrolled employees have been used here for comparability.

-- Workforce jobs are published for March, June, September and December.
+- Workforce jobs are published for the months of March, June, September and December.
 For presentational purposes, they have been plotted against the middle month of the time period shown.
 For example, March is plotted against February to April.

-Download this chart Figure 1: The number of payrolled employees continued to fall
+Download this chart Figure 1: The number of payrolled employees continues to fall

 Image .csv .xlsFigure 1 shows the three indicators over a longer time series, including the coronavirus (COVID-19) pandemic period.
-RTI and WFJ employee jobs tend to follow similar trends, although they diverged in the most recent periods, a pattern that has also occurred at other times.
+RTI and WFJ employee jobs tend to follow similar trends, although they diverged in some recent periods, a pattern that has also occurred previously.

 The volatility in the LFS series since the pandemic period is also shown.
-RTI data show a decline in employees over the most recent months, while the LFS shows increases.
+RTI data generally show a decline in employees over the last 12 months, while the LFS shows increases.
 Caution is still advised when comparing the current LFS results with previous periods.

 Despite these coherence challenges, the LFS continues to be the sole source of data for unemployment, economic inactivity and self-employment.
 The survey provides a range of breakdowns that are only possible from LFS data.

 We are continuing to improve the quality of the LFS, building on our work to date.
-This has led to an increase in the achieved sample from 63,069 individuals in October to December 2024, to 69,847 individuals in January to March 2025, as shown in our LFS performance and quality monitoring report: January to March 2025.
+The achieved sample, including imputed cases (the dataset size), has increased from 69,847 individuals in January to March 2025, to 74,186 individuals in April to June 2025, as shown in our LFS performance and quality monitoring report: April to June 2025.

 Nôl i'r tabl cynnwys4.
 Latest indicators at a glance